ex0dus-0x/ex0dus-0x.github.io/_posts/2017-05-14-priv-esc-win.md

 This is a method which spawns a new shell session with UAC disabled as a process.
 This attack works, however, on the basis that UAC is set as "Notify me only when programs try to make changes to my computer", which is standard for many operating systems.

- Let's background our current `meterpreter` session and load it up.
+ Let's background our current `meterpreter` session and load up this module up.

     meterpreter > background
     [*] Backgrounding session 2...